vladndd/projet_java/readme.md

   - saveGame(String filename): Saves the current game state to a file.
   - loadGame(String filename): Loads a game state from a file.
   - createNodePool(): Initializes the nodes for the game from a configuration file.
+  - getCurrentNode(): Gets the current node in the game.
+  - updateCurrentPlanet(Planet planet): Updates the current planet in the game.
+  - setCharacter(Character character): Sets the player character for the game.
+  - getCurrentCharacter(): Gets the player character in the game.
+  - initializePlanets(): Initializes the planets in the game.

 ## NodeFactory